likawind/dspy/README.md

 A signature consists of three simple elements:

 - A minimal description of the sub-task the LM is supposed to solve.
-- A description of one or more input fields (e.g., input question) that will we will give to the LM.
+- A description of one or more input fields (e.g., input question) that we will give to the LM.
 - A description of one or more output fields (e.g., the question's answer) that we will expect from the LM.
+Note that the output fields may be truncated to remove any noise or redundant input fields included in the completion.

 We support two notations for expressing signatures.
 The **short-hand signature notation** is for quick development.
 You just provide your module (e.g., `dspy.ChainOfThought`) with a string with `input_field_name_1, ... -> output_field_name_1, ...` with the fields separated by commas.